kbhu/presentation/StringInterpythonlation/talk.md

 # Python String Interpolation

+* PEP 502
+* Also known as variable interpolation
-* Featuring:
+* What is it?
-* Kevin Prabhu, Ben King, Andrew Callahan, Kevin Flynn

 # String Interpolation: What is it?